sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gcr</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A library for bits of crypto UI and parsing
+Short desc    : A library for bits of crypto UI and parsing
 URL          : https://wiki.gnome.org/Projects/CryptoGlue
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gcr is a library for displaying certificates, and crypto UI, accessing
+Descript     : gcr is a library for displaying certificates, and crypto UI, accessing
              : key stores.
 It also provides a viewer for crypto files on the GNOME
              : desktop.
              :